White House Nixes Updated FDA Guidelines on Vaccine Approval

 The White House action was first reported by The New York Times.

-The intervention by Trump officials is the latest example of the administration undercutting its own medical experts working to combat the pandemic that has killed more than 210,000.
-FDA Commissioner Stephen Hahn has been attempting to shore up public confidence in the FDA's vaccine review for weeks, vowing that career scientists, not politicians, will decide if the shots are safe and effective for mass vaccinations.
+The intervention by Trump officials is the latest example of the administration undercutting its own medical experts working to combat the pandemic that has killed more than 210,000 Americans.
+FDA Commissioner Stephen Hahn has been attempting to shore up public confidence in the FDA's vaccine review for weeks, vowing that career scientists, not politicians, will decide if the shots are safe and effective for mass vaccination.

-But President Donald Trump has repeatedly insisted that a vaccine could be authorized before Election Day, even though top government scientists working on the administration's vaccine effort have stated that that timeline is very unlikely to be met.
+But President Donald Trump has repeatedly insisted that a vaccine could be authorized before Election Day, even though top government scientists working on the administration's vaccine effort have stated that that timeline is very unlikely.

-Last week seven former FDA commissioners blasted the administration for “undermining the credibility” of the FDA in a Washington Post op-ed and called for the release of the updated vaccine guidelines.
-The former FDA officials warned that public perceptions that a vaccine was rushed out for political reasons could derail efforts to vaccinate millions of Americans.
+Last week seven former FDA commissioners blasted the administration for “undermining the credibility” of the FDA in a Washington Post op-ed and called for the release of the pending vaccine guidelines.
+The former FDA chiefs warned that public fears that a vaccine was rushed out for political reasons could derail efforts to vaccinate millions of Americans.

-Beyond the damaging optics of overruling its own FDA, the practical impact of the White House move to block guidelines could be relatively small.
+Beyond the damaging optics of overruling its own FDA, the practical impact of the White House move against the guidelines could be relatively limited.

 Only one drugmaker, Pfizer, has suggested it could have data on the safety and effectiveness of its vaccine before Election Day.
-And a number of variables would still have to align for the company to submit, and the FDA to review and approve, a vaccine application before Nov.
-3. Pfizer's competitors Moderna, AstraZeneca and Johnson & Johnson are working on longer researcher timelines.
+And a number of variables would still have to align for the company to submit, and the FDA to review and greenlight, a vaccine application before Nov.
+3. Pfizer's competitors Moderna, AstraZeneca and Johnson & Johnson are working on longer research timelines.

-Additionally, FDA scientists have been discussing the contents of the guidelines publicly for weeks and have made clear that the requirements have already been shared with each of the vaccine developers.
+Additionally, FDA scientists have been discussing the contents of the guidelines publicly for weeks and have made clear that the recommendations have already been shared with each of the vaccine developers.

 “There’s no there there to get all excited about this guidance,” said Dr. Peter Marks, the head of FDA's vaccine division, in an online interview last week with the nonprofit Friends of Cancer Research.
 “The companies know what we’re expecting.”

-Instead, Marks said, making the guidelines public was “an attempt to help the public see what we're requiring of COVID-19 vaccines.”
-He added that the guidelines would explain that all upcoming vaccines would be reviewed by FDA's independent panel of vaccine advisers, before the agency makes its final decision.
+Instead, Marks said, releasing the guidelines was “an attempt to help the public see what we're requiring of COVID-19 vaccines.”
+He added that the guidelines would explain that all upcoming vaccines would be reviewed by FDA's independent panel of outside vaccine advisers, before the agency makes its own final decision.

-Marks explained Monday that the two months of safety follow-up for vaccines is important because the most serious side effects connected with vaccines often occur in the first several weeks after vaccination.
+Marks explained Monday that the two months of safety follow-up for vaccines is important because the most serious side effects connected with shots often occur in the first several weeks after vaccination.

 “The safety profile of a vaccine that's going to be used in millions of people has to be incredibly clean,” Marks said in an online discussion with the Journal of American Medical Association.

-The guidelines blocked by the White House are a type of nonbinding document that the FDA routinely uses to advise companies on research and regulatory standards.
+The guidelines blocked by the White House are a type of nonbinding document that the FDA routinely uses to advise companies on research and regulatory standards for medical products.

 The lack of specifics around using the emergency authorization for a vaccine became a flashpoint for outside experts, physicians and even politicians.
-That led FDA officials to begin drafting a second guidance document with additional details.
+FDA officials then began drafting a second guidance document with additional details.

 Among other things, the guidelines would have made clear that any vaccine approved through the emergency pathway would still need to meet FDA’s preset safety and effectiveness standards.
 Instead, the expedited process would be used to bypass certain logistical and regulatory hurdles, such as the thousands of pages of manufacturing documentation normally required for a traditional vaccine application.

-The FDA has faced criticism for allowing emergency use of some COVID-19 treatments backed by little evidence, but FDA officials have made clear that vaccines would face additional standards.
-Vaccines, unlike therapies, are given to healthy people and thus usually require more proof.
+The FDA has faced criticism for allowing emergency use of some COVID-19 treatments backed by little evidence, including the the malaria drug hydroxychloroquine, but FDA officials have made clear that vaccines would face additional standards.
+Vaccines, unlike therapies, are given to healthy people and thus usually require more safety evidence.

 But Trump made clear last month that he was skeptical of any regulatory changes that might delay a vaccine’s authorization, even if those changes are aimed at increasing public trust.